-I have 14 years experience working on gender equality and inclusive development in Indonesia, Papua New Guinea and Australia.
+I have a wealth of experience working on different project activities in Indonesia, Papua New Guinea and Australia.

-I hold a PhD in gender and anthropology and a Bachelor of Arts (with Honours) in Psychology.
-My doctoral thesis involved two years of residential fieldwork and focused on health and sexuality among young women in a West Papuan city.
+I hold a PhD in gender and anthropology and a Bachelor of Arts (with 1st class Honours) in Psychology.
+My doctoral thesis involved two years of residential fieldwork and focused on health and sexuality among young women in a West Papuan (eastern Indonesia) city.

 - Multilateral Agencies (Asia Development Bank, UNDP, UNFPA)

 - Research Organisations (Monash, Melbourne, and Queensland Universities)